zoka/webREPLdemo/README.md

-statistics (such as CPU load and raw JMX property values) and more importantly, it provides full featured [nREPL](https://github.com/clojure/tools.nrepl) front end with syntax colored editor and peristent sessions.
+statistics (such as CPU load and raw JMX property values) and more importantly, it provides full featured [nREPL](https://github.com/clojure/tools.nrepl) front end with syntax colored editor, command history and peristent sessions.

-noirMon also demonstrates how to incorporate ringMon into typical Noir based application.
+The noirMon also demonstrates how to incorporate ringMon into typical Noir based application.

 ## Demo